Swedish Meatballs

 Preparing the Baking Pans by Spaying on a Non-Stick Oil.
 GGA Image ID # 176268dce6

-Small Scoops That Can Be Used for Preparing Meatballs.
+Use Small Scoops like the Ones Shown for Preparing Meatballs.
 GGA Image ID # 17626b2e46

-Medium Sized Scoop That Was Used To Measure Out Portion Size in Making This Batch of Swedish Meatballs.
+You can also use a Medium-Sized Scoop to measure Out Portion Size in Making a Batch of Swedish Meatballs.
 GGA Image ID # 1763064446

 Swedish Meatballs on a Baking Sheet Ready for the Oven.
 GGA Image ID # 17632c3da5